derrickfutschik/derrops-website/blog/2025-10-30-reliability-engineering/index.md

 ### Where to from here

 In the future I predict we will start to see the structure of these solutions in the tech world driven by LLMs.
-What is meant by _Reliability_ will be more and more hard to define, and will be disconnected from the logical flow of code, or the cause and effect in a chain reaction at NEMO.
+What is meant by _Reliability_ will be more and more hard to define, and will be disconnected from the logical flow of code, or the cause and effect in a chain reaction not too unlike that of what was at NEMO.